Federal Murder and Criminal Homicide Defense Lawyers

 Shocking as it seems, false murder charges happen more often than you think.
 Maybe you’ve been wrongfully accused, or perhaps you’re part of a criminal investigation simply because you talked to the wrong person or were in the wrong place at the wrong time.

 As experienced federal murder defense lawyers, we’ve seen terrible injustice play out in murder investigations in our own communities.
 We are determined to thwart those wrongs, and we have done exactly that for many of our clients.

-Oberheiden Law Group, PLLC is an aggressive private criminal defense firm in Dallas, TX.
+Oberheiden, P.C. is an aggressive private criminal defense firm in Dallas, TX.
 We represent the criminally accused against both state and federal charges, ranging from petty offenses to capital felonies.